andrew henderson menu

 What happens to my taxes if I renounce?

-The day before you renounce you must file a final tax return with the US Government.
-This includes your tax return for the previous five years and all your worldwide assets, property, cash, businesses and so on.
+The day before you renounce, you must file a final tax return with the US Government.
+This includes your tax return for the previous five years and all your worldwide assets, such as property, cash and businesses.
 An exit tax is calculated on the hypothetical sale of those assets.

 What is a covered expatriate?

-A covered expatriate is one that must pay an exit tax if renouncing US citizenship because they are ‘covered’ under the US tax code.
+A covered expatriate is one who must pay an exit tax if renouncing US citizenship because they are ‘covered’ under the US tax code.

-An exit tax of up to 23.8% is calculated on any unrealised gains from the deemed sale of all assets of a covered expatriate – tax compliant individuals with a net worth of over US$2 million and an average net income of over US$201,000 for the five years before renouncing.
+An exit tax of up to 23.8% is calculated on any unrealised gains from the deemed sale of all assets of a covered expatriate.
+A covered expatriate is a tax-compliant individual with a net worth of over US$2 million and an average net income of over US$201,000 for the five years before renouncing.

 We help seven- and eight-figure entrepreneurs and investors create a bespoke strategy using our uniquely successful methods.
 This will allow you to keep more of your own money, create new wealth faster and be protected from whatever happens in just three steps.
 Discover how we do things here.